If you want to create a custom app and want to know how to make money out of it,

 When it comes to talking about freemium upsell, freemium apps are available free of cost to download but contain paid or premium features.
 These paid and premium features can be accessed through in-app purchases.

-In this type of freemium model apps, users download the app without paying any charge, and if they like the content of it, they can get full access to functionality by committing a purchase.
+In this type of freemium model app, users download the app without paying any charge, and if they like its content of it, they can get full access to functionality by committing a purchase.
 Using this tactic, gaining lots of new users is easily possible because premium features are optional.

 - No intrusive ads